KyleKing/mdformat-front-matters/tests/format/fixtures/front_matters.md

 # Content
 .
 ---
+description: |
-description: 'This is a multiline string
+  This is a multiline string
   that spans multiple lines
   and preserves formatting

-  '
+script: >
-script: 'This is a folded string that will be concatenated into a single line
+  This is a folded string
+  that will be concatenated
+  into a single line

-  '
+literal: |-
-literal: 'Line one
+  Line one
   Line two

-  Line three'
+  Line three
 ---

 # Content